MicrosoftDocs/dynamics365-guidance/guidance/business-processes/project-to-profit-govern-projects-overview.md

 ---
-title: Manage recurring activities that deliver products with the govern projects business process area
+title: Manage recurring activities with the govern projects area
 description: Learn how you can use Dynamics 365 products to support the organization's business processes for governing projects. ms.date: 11/29/2023 ms.topic: conceptual